FusionAuth/fusionauth-site/DocsDevREADME.md

 * Add a readme and a license (apache2).
 It's great for the readme to point at the blog post, but you can also update the readme after your post is live.
 * Add an entry in https://github.com/FusionAuth/fusionauth-site/blob/master/site/_data/exampleapps.yaml (you can do it on your blog post branch).
 Note that you can only put an app in one tech group, and that if it is a JavaScript app, use JavaScript, not typescript, as the group name.

-This will add an example app to the example apps section.
+This will add the example app to the example apps section in the docs.

 ## Expert Advice